 A young couple, travelers who had stayed overnight one would assume, occupied the second table.
 The occupants of the third table — a family of four, including two teenage boys—

 Her thoughts on them were interrupted when the waitress wiping off the adjacent booth asked, “Just passing through?”

 “I’m not sure,” Charlene replied.

 “Well, most people are.
 Not much reason to stay.
 So, where’d you come from?”
 The waitress suddenly blushed, then quickly added, “If you don’t mind me asking, that is.”

 Charlene studied the waitress who seemed to be working the early-morning shift alone, seeing similarities of herself many years ago.
 The woman was young, probably no more than seventeen or eighteen.
 She was tall and quite thin, but not anorexic-thin.
-She was pretty, though in a simple way, in need of a touch of rouge and pink lipstick to add color to her pale complexion.
+She was pretty, though modestly, in need of a touch of blush and pink lipstick to add color to her pale complexion.
 A more stylish haircut wouldn’t hurt, at least a good trim of the long mane and some highlights to brighten the mousy blond color.

 “I don’t mind,” she finally replied.
 “From here.”

-A look of confusion flashed over the woman’s face.
+A look of confusion flashed across the young woman’s face.
 “Here?
 You certainly don’t look like anyone from around here.
 Is that your fancy sports car out there?” she asked, pointing out into the parking area in front of the coffee shop.

 “That’s a really cool car.
 You must be rich.
 It looks brand new.”

 “Somewhat,” Charlene replied, which answered both questions.